Serves: 4 | Time: 1 hr 30 min

 - 2 Tbsp pine nuts

-Heat 2 tablespoons olive oil in a saucepan over high heat.
-Add diced Pancetta or bacon and sauté it until pieces start to brown and render fat.
-Reduce heat to medium-high, add the rabbit pieces and brown them all over.
-Place them on a plate as soon as they are done.
+Brown the pancetta and rabbit.
+Heat 2 tablespoons olive oil in a large saucepan or Dutch oven over high heat.
+Add the pancetta or bacon and sauté until the pieces begin to brown and render their fat.
+Reduce heat to medium-high, add the rabbit pieces, and brown them on all sides.
+Transfer to a plate and set aside.

-Discard most of the fat leaving only about 2 tablespoons of it.
-Scrape loose all the nice brown bits of the bottom of the saucepan with a wooden spoon.
-Add the chopped onion, garlic, carrot, celery, sage leaves, and rosemary twigs to the saucepan and sauté them for about 5 minutes or until vegetables start to soften.
-Add wine, chicken stock and bring it to a rapid boil.
-Add bay leaf and the cinnamon stick.
+Build the sauce base.
+Discard most of the fat, leaving about 2 tablespoons in the pan.
+Scrape up the browned bits from the bottom using a wooden spoon.
+Add the onion, garlic, carrot, celery, sage leaves, and rosemary sprigs.
+Sauté for about 5 minutes, until the vegetables begin to soften.
+Pour in the wine and chicken stock and bring to a rapid boil.
+Add the bay leaf and cinnamon stick.

-Return rabbit pieces to a saucepan and cover them.
-Reduce heat to low and continue cooking for 30 minutes longer turning pieces once or twice and checking that sauce has not dried out.
-If necessary add a bit of water or chicken broth.
-At the end of 30 minutes check for rabbit doneness.
-Meat should offer no resistance when pierced, be juicy, not dry.
-Remove rabbit from the saucepan and keep it warm on a plate.
+Braise the rabbit.
+Return the rabbit pieces to the pan and cover.
+Reduce heat to low and cook for 30 minutes, turning the pieces once or twice and checking that the sauce has not dried out.
+Add a splash of water or chicken stock if needed.
+Meat is done when it offers no resistance when pierced and is juicy, not dry.
+Remove the rabbit from the pan and keep warm on a plate.

-In the meantime heat a small frying pan over medium heat.
-Add the pine nuts and roast them until they start to get golden.
-Watch them closely so they do not burn.
-Set them aside to cool on paper towels.
+Toast the pine nuts.
+While the rabbit finishes, heat a small dry frying pan over medium heat.
+Add the pine nuts and toast, stirring frequently, until golden.
+Watch closely — they burn quickly.
+Spread on paper towels to cool.

-Just before serving sprinkle roasted pine nuts over the rabbit.
-Serve it accompanied by a crusty Italian bread or creamy polenta.
+Serve.
+Sprinkle the toasted pine nuts over the rabbit just before serving.
+Serve with crusty Italian bread or creamy polenta.